 Residential energy accounts for 19% of Saint Paul's community-wide emissions.
-By 2050, residential building emissions will come entirely from natural gas consumption for the purposes of space and water heating, as well as cooking.
+Because Xcel Energy plans to produce 100% carbon-free electricity by 2050, the emissions from residential buildings at that time will come entirely from natural gas consumption for the purposes of space and water heating, as well as cooking.
 The most impactful actions to reduce those remaining emissions will be:

 - 1. Prevent emissions with the adoption of stricter building energy codes for new development - 2.
-Do deep energy retrofits that include building envelope improvement - 3.
-Electrification of natural gas appliances
+Complete deep energy retrofits that include building envelope improvements - 3.
+Encourage electrification of natural gas appliances

-An inventory of actions to improve efficiency and expand renewable energy is included in the PiE action plan.
+An inventory of actions to improve efficiency and expand renewable energy is included in the PiE plan.
 This page includes targets and additional initiatives the city should implement to achieve our goals.

-Inspire a Culture of Energy Stewardship Residential Targets 2030 Targets 2040 Targets 2050 Targets Inspire a culture shift that transforms the community's relationship to energy use, tripling the incremental savings from Annual household participation in deep energy conservation programs 1,200 3,500 2,500 conservation and renewable energy adoption within 10 years.
-Annual household participation in green power purchase program (50% participation) 3,250 3,250 2,000 Residential solar rooftop capacity (MW) 10% solar 10 25 50 Green new development (% of new housing) 10% 50% 100%
+Inspire a Culture of Energy Stewardship Residential Targets 2030 Targets 2040 Targets 2050 Targets Inspire a culture shift that transforms Annual household participation in deep energy conservation programs 1,200/yr 3,500/yr 2,500/yr use, tripling the incremental savings from conservation and renewable energy adoption within 10 years.
+Annual increase in household participation in WindSource [®] or RenewableConnect [®] (50% participation by 2030) 3,850/yr 1,000/yr 1,000/yr Residential solar rooftop capacity (MW) equal to 10% of electric consumption by 2030, 1 MW/year after 2030 50 MW total 60 MW total 70 MW total Percent of new housing designed and constructed to green building standards (accelerate, if possible) 25% 50% 100%

-- Achieve PiE energy plan Year 1 milestones related to efficiency - Work at the state level to support green residential building development standards; adopt the stretch code when it becomes available - Create a comprehensive deep energy efficiency retrofit program that systematically reaches every 1-4 unit household in the city, beginning simultaneously in high energy use and low-income neighborhoods - Educate residents about the benefits of replacing heating equipment and with air-source heat-pumps, or other efficient electric heating options - Support opportunities for residents to replace natural gas appliances (e.g., ranges, water heaters, etc.) with electric alternatives; partner with Xcel to explore thermal storage opportunities - Identify opportunities for thermal grid applications for new developments - Develop and implement a point-of-sale and point-of-rent energy disclosure ordinance - Host a citywide solar resource map on the city website - · Offer a one-year production incentive for residential solar
+- R-1 Achieve PiE plan Year 1 milestones related to energy efficiency - R-2 Work at the state level to support green residential building energy standards; adopt the stretch building code when it becomes available - R-3 Create a comprehensive deep energy efficiency retrofit program that systematically reaches every 1-4 unit household in the city, beginning simultaneously in high energy use and low-income neighborhoods - R-4 Educate residents about the benefits of replacing heating equipment with air-source heat-pumps, or other efficient electric heating options - R-5 Support opportunities for residents to replace natural gas appliances (e.g., ranges, water heaters, etc.) with electric alternatives; partner with Xcel Energy to explore thermal storage opportunities - R-6 Identify opportunities for thermal grid applications for new developments - R-7 Host a citywide solar resource map on the city website - R-8 Offer a production incentive for residential solar installations